adhithin/P5Candyyyy/README.md

 ### CRUD

-we use the employment of CRUD as a DATABASE.
+we use the employment of CRUD, create, read, update, and delete.

+**WOW FACTOR**

+Use of DB Browser for MySQLite
++ has all data
++ can delete and update entries from here
++ here is the <a href"https://sqlitebrowser.org/"> tool </a>

 ### Ratings and Reviews: